-EDUC 2234 Technology in Education 3 credits This course provides an introduction to integrating technology in the classroom.
-Topics include the Internet, Productivity Software Applications for educators, integrating multimedia and education software applications, and creating curriculum and web pages.
+EDUC 2234 Technology in Education 3 credits

+This course provides an introduction to integrating technology in the classroom.
+Topics include the

+Internet, productivity software applications for educators, integrating multimedia and education software applications, and creating curriculum and web pages.
 This course is designed to meet the requirements of the International Society for Technology in Education NETS Standards for Teachers.

-EDUC 2238 Young Adult Literature 3 credits Prerequisite: English 1101, EDUC 1102
+EDUC 2238 Young Adult Literature 3 credits Prerequisite: EDUC 1102 and ENGL 1101

-Students will learn what constitutes quality young adult literature, and will be introduced to a wide range of young adult novels.
-Students will examine young adult literature through a literary context and develop ageappropriate lesson plans.
+Students will learn what constitutes quality young adult literature\ and will be introduced to a wide range of young adult novels.
+Students will examine young adult literature through a literary context and develop age-appropriate lesson plans.
 This course does not satisfy the general education requirements in English and humanities.
 Students can not receive credit for both ENGL 2238 and EDUC 2238.

-EDUC 2240 Early Childhood Practicum 2 credits Corequisite: EDUC 2241
+EDUC 2240 Early Childhood Practicum 2 credits Prerequisite: sophomore standing Corequisite: EDUC 2241